mongodb/specifications/source/connection-string/connection-string-spec.rst

 - Strings:
     The value
 - Integer:
   The value parsed as a integer.
-If the value is the empty string, the key MUST be ignored.
+If the value is the empty string, the key MUST NOT be ignored and an error MUST be reported.
 - Boolean:
   "true" and "false" strings MUST be supported.
-If the value is the empty string, the key MUST be ignored.
+If the value is the empty string, the key MUST NOT be ignored and an error MUST be reported.

   - For legacy reasons it is RECOMMENDED that alternative values for true and false be supported: